December 10, 2024

 What to Do:

-- If the soil is severely dry, soak the entire pot in a basin of water for 30 minutes then let it drain completely.
+2. If the soil is extremely dry then put the whole pot in a basin of water and leave it for around 30 minutes.
+Afterwards let it drain fully.

 Prevention Tips: